hfoffani/pddl-lib/README.md

 ### License ###

-This project is publish under the MIT Open Source license.
+This project is publish under the Apache License.

 ### Who do I talk to? ###